bairuofei/LoS_constrained_navigation/README.md

 ## News
 - [2025/09/02] We have open-sourced a more advanced version extened from the ICRA paper, which is currently under review.
 It supports several new features:
     - Flexible topology optimization for improved navigation efficiency;
-    - Reliable line-of-sight distance evaluation compared with previous metrics;
+    - More reliable line-of-sight distance evaluation than previous metrics;
     - Diverse environments for testing and reproducing the results in our paper;
     - Convenient task specification, result recording, and comparison.